-Our purpose is to joyfully heed God’s call to act as caring stewards of the blessed creation by communally cultivating and beautifying the church grounds.
-Typically we groom, weed, prune, deadhead, water, mulch, compost; occasionally, we divide, plant and amend soil.
-Many of us appreciate the time to contemplate the grace around us as we work the soil, offering our work to our parish and to God.
-For more information contact Tim Irving at firstname.lastname@example.org, or show up on the third Saturday of the month with gardening gloves.
+Our purpose is to act as caring stewards of our beloved St. Dominic’s by communally maintaining and beautifying the church grounds.
+Typically we weed, prune, deadhead, water, mulch, remove litter and occasionally plant seasonal items.
+Many of us appreciate the opportunity to come together as a service community and get grounded with nature, God and each other.
+For more information contact Karen DeTemple at email@example.com or 415-377-0890 or simply show up on the third Saturday of the month with gardening gloves.

 Greeters and Ushers

 To be a Greeter you must arrive at church 30 minutes early to greet people as they arrive for Mass and distribute bulletins and music programs.
 The ushers also welcome people and are helpful to all who come to Saint Dominic’s.
 They direct the flow of activity in the church and aware of anyone who is in need, take up the collection, direct the communicants, and answer questions.
 Both greeters and ushers should help at the end of service to remove any non-pertinent papers from the pews.
 For more information contact Jimmy Salcido, (415) 753-1272, firstname.lastname@example.org.